Harford County, Maryland: Politics and government

 Harford County was granted a charter form of government in 1972.
 This means that the county is run by a County Executive and Council President, both elected at large, as well as Council Members, elected from districts.
 Currently, there are six districts in Harford County.
-Also elected at large is the Sheriff, who runs the Harford County Sheriff's Office, the Register of Wills and the Clerk of the Circuit Court.
+Also elected at large is the Sheriff, who runs the Harford County Sheriff's Office, the State's Attorney, who prosecutes all crimes in the county, the Register of Wills, and the Clerk of the Circuit Court.

 Executive

 The Harford County Executive is Robert Cassilly (Republican).
 Primary law enforcement in the county is handled by the Harford County Sheriff's Office, which has precincts in Jarrettsville, Edgewood and Bel Air.
 The current Sheriff is Jeffrey Gahler (R).
 The Maryland State Police also have a barrack located in Bel Air which serves the citizens of Harford County.
 Municipal police needs are provided by the Bel Air Police Department, the Aberdeen Police Department and the Havre De Grace Police Department.
-The current State's Attorney is Al Peisinger.
-Directors are nominated by the Executive and approved by the Council.
+The current State's Attorney is Alison Healey, the first woman to hold the post.
+Directors are nominated by the Executive and approved by the council.
 The Volunteer Fire & EMS Association department is led by Russell Eyre.